Women Stem Up

 • Male students tend to dominate the verbal space by speaking more frequently, interrupting more successfully, and receiving more attention and support for their questions and comments from both male and female teachers.

-• Teachers also ask males more questions that call for ‘higher-order’ critical thinking as opposed to ‘lower-order’ recounting of facts.
+• Teachers ask males more questions that call for ‘higher-order’ critical thinking as opposed to ‘lower-order’ recounting of facts.

 (3) The study is based on cis students and only boys and girls